 Snorkeling on Vieques

-If you like snorkeling, you can find some different and interesting spots around Vieques.
+If you are on Vieques island and like snorkeling, you can find some different and interesting spots around Vieques.
 This island, just to the east of Puerto Rico, sits in the Caribbean Sea, surrounded by coral and limestone rock formations.
 Because of that, there are lots of great nooks and crannies for fish and other sea critter to enjoy.
 It also has protected coves with sea grass that turtles adore, and man-made structures that are encrusted with sea life.
-While snorkeling in Vieques might not be world-class, it is enjoyable and worth checking out while you are there.
+While not all snorkeling in Vieques is world-class, it is enjoyable and worth checking out while you are there.
+Make sure to be aware of any rip currents around and it is safest to wear a PFD.

 Vieques is an island municipality of Puerto Rico, located about 8 miles east of Ceiba (on Puerto Rico’s east side).
 Vieques is known for its secluded, unspoiled beaches, and clear water.
 Many of these beaches have reefs that offer opportunities for snorkeling.